Skip to main content

 Baratza Single Dose Hopper

-If you have a Baratza grinder, we recommend their new single-dose hopper.
-You can measure out and single dose only the coffee beans you need for your brewing recipe.
-Try out a different coffee every time you brew!
+If you have a Baratza grinder, we recommend their single-dose hoppers.
+You can get one for their conical burr grinders or the Sette grinders.
+It allows you to measure out and single dose only the coffee beans you need for your brewing recipe so you can try out a different coffee every time you brew!

 Fellow Atmos Vacuum Canister